rpgreview/papersandpaychecks/pnp.md

 > *Marriage, n.
 A community consisting of a master, a mistress, and two slaves, making in all, two.*
 > Ambrose Bierce, *The Devil's Dictionary*, 1967.

 This pair of rings are exchanged between significant others in the public ritual of marriage.
 In the establishment of this relationship certain contractual obligations are entered into depending on the jurisdiction.
 Characters wearing a Ring of Significant Other will receive a +2 bonus against Seduction attempts made against them.
-A ring of Significant Other costs $2000 each with a neglible weight.
+A ring of Significant Other costs $2000 each.

 # 3.0 Non-Player Characters